angband/angband/docs/attack.rst

   A Weapon of Westernesse is one of the more powerful weapons.
 It does extra damage against orcs, trolls, and giants, while increasing your strength, dexterity, and constitution.
-It also lets you see invisible creatures and protects from paralyzation and some slowing attacks.
+It also lets you see invisible creatures and protects from paralyzation.
 These blades were made by the Dunedain.

 Weapon of Extra Attacks
   A weapon of extra attacks will allow the wielder to deliver extra attacks